-TweakTown is dedicated to my late grandfather Val Grimm, who first introduced me to computers many moons ago.
+TweakTown™ is dedicated to my late grandfather Val Grimm, who first introduced me to computers many moons ago.
 The website was officially named and launched to the public on the 15th of September 1999.
-Originally TweakTown was known as "Wilmot's Website" and serviced as my personal homepage (blog) with information about me and links to other websites.
+Originally TweakTown was known as "Wilmot's Website" and serviced as my homepage (blog) with information about me and links to other websites.
 TweakTown has transformed into one of the biggest and most successful tech websites in the world, being accessed by many tens of thousands of readers every day.

-In 2004, sometime after TweakTown turned into a full time job for me, a company was registered in Australia named Tweak Town Pty Ltd.
+In 2004, sometime after TweakTown turned into a full-time job for me, a company was registered in Australia named Tweak Town Pty Ltd.

 Thanks for reading!